Written by Chetan Melhotra

 Now let’s talk about Security groups and key features:-

 In the AWS cloud, a security group controls traffic to or from an instance.
-This can be either an EC2 instance, an ECS cluster, or an RDS database instance.
-The Security group follows the least privilege model.
+This can be an EC2 instance, an ECS cluster, or an RDS database instance.
+The Security group follows the most miniature privilege model.
 The Security group, by default, denies all the traffic, i.e., the Security group can have only “allow” rules.

 Stateful or Stateless

 Security groups are stateful.
-This means any changes that are applied to the incoming rule will also be automatically applied to the outgoing rule.
+This means any changes to the incoming rule will also be automatically applied to the outgoing rule.
 For example, if you open port 80 for incoming traffic will automatically open the outgoing for port 80.

 Allow or Deny Rules

-Security group supports allow rules set.
-You cannot blacklist a certain IP address from establishing a connection with any instance within your security group.
+Security groups allow rules to beset.
+You cannot block a specific IP address from establishing a connection with any instance within your security group.

 Limits

 An instance can have multiple security groups.
-By default, AWS Cloud will allow you to apply up to five security groups to a virtual network interface, the limit can be increased up to 16 after submitting a limit increase request.
+By default, AWS Cloud will allow you to apply up to five security groups to a virtual network interface; the limit can be increased to 16 after submitting a limit increase request.

-You can have 60 inbound and 60 outbound rules per security group (making a total of 120 rules).
-This quota is enforced separately for IPv4 rules and IPv6 rules; for example, a security group can have 60 inbound rules for IPv4 traffic and 60 inbound rules for IPv6 traffic.
+You can have 60 inbound and 60 outbound rules per security group (making 120 rules).
+This quota is enforced separately for IPv4 and IPv6 rules; for example, a security group can have 60 inbound rules for IPv4 traffic and 60 inbound rules for IPv6 traffic.

 Network Access Control Lists (NACLS)